IHE/RAD.IRA/input/pagecontent/volume-1.md

 #### 1:53.1.1.8 Hub

-The Hub is responsible for managing event flows between Subscribers in reporting sessions and maintaining the current context.
+The Hub manages event flows between Subscribers in reporting sessions and maintaining the current context.

-The Hub is responsible for authorizing the following:
+The Hub authorizes the following:
 - which Subscriber has permission to invoke what requests
 - which context and content a Subscriber is eligible to access and in what type (e.g., read only, write only or ready and write)